 Upgrade to Wowza Streaming Engine version 4.2 today and start using the REST API.
 The general public release of the Wowza Streaming Engine REST API will be available in October.
-To learn more or see the public preview, visit the Wowza Streaming Engine REST API.
 The REST API is enabled right out of the box and has no additional cost.
 Included with the REST API are intuitive documentation and examples to help you get started and keep innovating.

 Let us know about all the great things you are doing with the REST API.
 How will you use it?